matthewsouther/osoberry/src/philosophy.md

 ### Time to plan

 Teachers at Osoberry School are given ample time throughout the week to do the important work of planning for their lessons.
-Most Fridays are a planning and collaboration day for teachers.
-Afternoons Monday-Thursday are a free time for teachers to prep, coordinate, and communicate with families.

 ### Regular breaks